landrok/yousign-api/docs/basic-mode.rst

-If you want to create your signature procedure in basic mode with a more high-level feature, see this manual.
+If you want to create your signature procedure in basic mode with a more high-level feature, see this manual (Coming soon).